prodgang/bookofprimes/_build/html/_sources/words/pre/poset.md

 Here are some other examples that can be helpful to think about:
 1. **Time** In special relativity, observers can see the same events happening in a different order (e.g. A happens before B for one person, but A happens after B for another person).
 This forms a partial order - see [here](https://physics.stackexchange.com/questions/227049/is-causality-a-total-order) for more info.
 2. **Getting Dressed** A similar, but much simpler, time-based example is how to get dressed.
 You have to put your T-shirt on before your sweater before your coat, but you could put your socks on before or after any of these.
 I got this from [here](https://courses.grainger.illinois.edu/cs173/fa2008/lectures/lect_34.pdf), where you can see a few more examples.
 3. **Family Trees** People are (transitively) descended from other people.
-But when we draw family trees, they are not straight lines because people of the same generation or not descended from each other.
+But when we draw family trees, they are not total because people of the same generation or not descended from each other.
 So its a partial order.
 In fact, anything that can be drawn as a tree is a partial order.
 4. **Privelege** In our society, some groups of people are more privleged than others.
 Intersectionality is the idea that combining priveleges makes things more complicated.
 [This talk](https://youtu.be/48VqWQ2YbGk?si=9IP_4SZn7q3yxupP&t=2213) explores how partial orders can help clarify some of these complications.

+(sections:pre:lattice)=
 # Lattices

 I won't say too much about lattices because I still don't fully understand them.
 The basic idea is you have a poset with some extra structure.
 The extra structure includes, at the very least, two operations $\land$ and $\lor$.
 These operations come in handy for finding shared properties of incomparable objects.